 They have an asset that is a seriously good golf course, and rates as one of the better courses in Canada.

 But it has potential for more…

 The Travelling Golfer can tailor golf trips to Canada to suit your group.

-For further information on suggested itineraries, please refer to Great Golf Destinations: Both Sides Now
+For further information on suggested itineraries, please refer to Golf Destinations: Canada

 For further information please enquire here: